AubinBakana/Azure-IAC-ARM-Templates/README.md

 ## A collection of folders that include Azure resources deployment projects using Bicep ARM Templates.
 This material is the work I produced over time during self development work with Microsoft Learn.
 Different folders include different projects that use different levels of Bicep to create resources in Azure - from fundamental to advanced bicep ARM template.

-*Note: Content for this reposiroty will grow with time.*
+*Note: Content for this repository is still being added.
+It will grow with time.*

 ### Projects in this repository include work done to demonstrate ability for the following: